sugaryourcoffee/circlus/doc/development-notes.md

 Then we make sure that the associations in Event look like

     has_many :registrations
-    has_many :members, through: registrations
+    has_many :members, through: :registrations

 and in Member like

     has_many :registrations
-    has_many :events, through: registrations
+    has_many :events, through: :registrations

+and in Event::Registration we have

+    belongs_to :event
+    belongs_to :member

+We don't create an own feature for registrations we rather use the event's feature.